squirrelchat/smol-toml/README.md

 ## Performance
 > [!NOTE]
+> These benchmarks are starting to get quite old and were ran prior to the release of TOML 1.1.0 which changed subtle
+> implementation details.
+>
-> These benchmarks are starting to get a bit old.
-They will be updated in the (hopefully near) future to better
+> They will be updated in the (hopefully near) future to better reflect numbers of the latest version of smol-toml
-> reflect numbers of the latest version of smol-toml on the latest version of Node.js.
+> on the latest version of Node.js.

 A note on these performance numbers: in some highly synthetic tests, other parsers such as `fast-toml` greatly outperform other parsers, mostly due to their lack of compliance with the spec.
 For example, to parse a string,